HiGuiyu/ARPO/README.md

 > 💡 We strongly recommend running a full evaluation **with Docker** before training to prepare the docker image, Ubuntu VM data, and cache_dir required.

----

 ## ⚙️ Setup for Evaluation with OSWorld

-To evaluate ARPO on the **OSWorld** benchmark with the [released model](https://huggingface.co/Fanbin/ARPO_UITARS1.5_7B) using Docker-based virtual environments, follow these steps:
+To evaluate ARPO on the OSWorld benchmark with the [released model](https://huggingface.co/Fanbin/ARPO_UITARS1.5_7B) using Docker-based virtual environments, follow these steps:

 ### 1. **Prepare the Environment**

-Ensure you have correctly installed [OSWorld](https://github.com/xlang-ai/OSWorld) by following its Docker setup instructions (Docker with KVM support recommended).
+Ensure you have correctly installed [OSWorld](https://github.com/xlang-ai/OSWorld) by following its Docker setup instructions.
 Once OSWorld is set up:

 ```bash
 nohup bash start_server.sh &